MoinJulian/CatDat/README.md

 - When a new property is added, for every existing category try to find a proof if that category has this new property or not (in case it cannot be deduced from existing ones).

+- When a new property is added, you have to make sure that at least one category does not satisfy it (otherwise, it would not be interesting).
+This is enforced with a unit test, actually.
+If none of the existing categories fits, you need to add a new category that does not have the new property.

 - Try to reduce the categories with unknown properties.
 Use the script `pnpm unknowns` of the UI to detect these.

 - When a new implication is added, check if it simplifies existing implications, and also if it makes some properties and non-properties in the list of categories redundant.